-Problem with the current system:
+Problem with the current referral system:

 The referral and authorization process per insurance plan is complex and labor intensive for the providers and the payers.
 Each plan has its unique requirements for the providers to submit information and access the plan.
-Since there are multiple insurance plans with a variety of benefits, it is increasingly more difficult to manage the process in a streamlined and cost effective manner.
+Since there are multiple insurance plans with a variety of benefits, it is increasingly more difficult to manage the process in a streamlined and cost-effective manner.

 Managed care transactions require an enormous amount of paperwork, especially when the referral requests and authorizations never catch up to the claims submitted for the already provided services.
 This results in a delay in payment to the provider and resubmitted claims as well as phone calls to the plan to resolve the problem.
-Because the system is so fragmented and contracts and coverage for members is changing it is extremely difficult to stay current with the requirements on a daily basis.
+Because the system is so fragmented and contracts and coverage for members are changing it is extremely difficult to stay current with the requirements on a daily basis.

-Reimbursement is declining and costs are increasing for getting authorizations and receiving payment for services from the health plans.
+Reimbursement is declining, and costs are increasing for getting authorizations and receiving payment for services from the health plans.
 Healthcare is known for being labor intensive, but a majority of those costs are not associated with direct patient care but for administrative costs associated with the system of coordinating the services of authorized care.

-This requires meeting all the insurance plans requirements for each of their members and then they will provide payment.
-Cash flow is a significant issue for providers today and delays in reimbursement for submitted claims needs to be addressed because of the overall negative impact on the hospitals, physicians, payers and the patients requiring services.
+This requires meeting all the insurance plans requirements for each of their members, and then they will provide payment.
+Cash flow is a significant issue for providers today, and delays in reimbursement for submitted claims needs to be addressed because of the overall negative impact on the hospitals, physicians, payers and the patients requiring services.

 - It costs nearly $250 billion to process 30 billion healthcare transactions each year 1

-- The average ratio of staff handling paperwork to doctors can be as high as 8:1 1
+- The average ratio of staff handling the paperwork to doctors can be as high as 8:1 1

 - 86% of mistakes made in the healthcare industry are administrative 3